Yearning to breathe free - The Boston Globe

 1

 At Logan Airport, Nermin Helaly (holding paper), a case manager with the JFS Syrian Humanitarian Project, greeted Um Alnoor with a giant hug in November 2016.
-The Alnoors were the first of eight Syrian refugee families to arrive before the Trump administration enacted a ban on immigrants from certain Muslim-majority countries, including Syria.
-(Editor’s note: Some names in this photo gallery have been changed to protect the subjects’ privacy.)
+The Alnoors were the first of eight Syrian refugee families to arrive before the Trump administration enacted a ban on immigrants from certain Muslim-majority countries, including Syria. -- Editor’s note: Some names in this photo gallery have been changed to protect the subjects’ privacy.
 (Suzanne Kreiter/Globe Staff)

 2